jamielennox/jamielennox.github.io/source/_posts/2015-02-09-step-by-step-kerberized-keystone.markdown

 Special thanks have to go to:

  - [Jose Castro Leon](https://twitter.com/josecastroleon) and [Marek Dennis](https://twitter.com/marekdenis) from CERN who did the initial Kerberos implementation and have been pushing the approach.
- - [Nathan Kinder](https://blog-nkinder.rhcloud.com/) who [scripted a setup](https://github.com/nkinder/rdo-vm-factory/blob/master/rdo-kerberos-setup/vm-post-cloud-init-rdo.sh) slightly more advanced and production worth that I cheated off for a number of settings.
+ - [Nathan Kinder](https://blog-nkinder.rhcloud.com/) who [scripted a setup](https://github.com/nkinder/rdo-vm-factory/blob/master/rdo-kerberos-setup/vm-post-cloud-init-rdo.sh) that is more advanced and production worthy that I cheated off for a number of settings.